 I love the style of the bag, but went for a short strap as I didn’t have much leather left and I always wear my bag on my shoulder.

 I changed the construction in a few places, just to minimise the numbers of layers of leather.
 The bag was all sewn on my home machine.
 It’s a Pfaff and pretty tough, but still just a home machine.
 It coped really well and there were only two spots that it skipped stitches (there were 6 layers of leather).
+Thankfully, the needle had still punched holes, so I went through them to hand stitch those areas up.

 I’ve never had a real leather handbag before and I’m sure I will never be seen without a hand made leather bag again!
 The leather feels amazing and was lovely to work with!
 I still need to put the base in the bag and stitch the turning hole closed, but I couldn’t wait to start using the bag!